abdelrhman-basyoni/CakePals/README.md

 account  and places a baking order.
 Bakers receive orders, bake cakes and hand them over at the agreed collection time.
 Refer to the Appendix for an example.

+## project Requirments
+Create a backend API application for CakePals.
+Consider 3 types of users:

+  - guests (unregistered or unauthenticated users);
+  - members — registered users that order cakes from bakers;
+  - bakers — registered users that offer cakes and get paid.

+In addition to typical data (e.g. identifiers), consider that:

+  - Baker’s profile includes a picture, self-introduction, location, rating, and collection time range.
+  - Cake offering includes title, description, price, baking time, and type (e.g. fruit cake, meat pie).
+  - Order information includes payment method and collection time.

+Here are the features that we ask you to implement

+  - Bakers and members can register, log in and log out.
+  - Bakers can add new cakes for selling and then edit or remove their offerings.
+  - All users can list available cake offerings and filter them by location and type.
+  - All users can see a baker’s profile (with description and rating).
+  - Members can see available collection times and place orders.
+For collection time availability, assume that each baker can bake only one cake at a time (see an example in the Appendix).
+  - Bakers can see their orders, accept, reject and fulfil them.
+  - Customers can rate their fulfilled orders.
+Orders rates form the overall baker’s rating.

 ## Installation

 ```bash